“Write to be understood, speak to be heard, read to grow…” —Lawrence Clark Powell, American librarian and writer

 Thanks again, Dylan, for nominating me—and to Katie at TripBase as well, for putting together such an interesting challenge.
 And last but not least, here are my five nominations to keep the “My 7 Links” fun going…

 Hello!
-My name is Candace and I’m a writer and sketch artist.
-Six years ago, I let go of the life I had planned and opened myself to all that the world has to offer – from a pearl farm in the South Pacific to a rickshaw run across India.
-Through the stories and sketches I share, I hope you’ll fall in love with the world, too.
+My name is Candace and I’m a writer, sketch artist, and illustrator.
+Six years ago, I let go of the life I’d planned and opened myself to all that the world has to offer – from a pearl farm in the South Pacific to a rickshaw run across India.
+Through the stories and sketches I share, I hope you’ll fall in love with the world too.
 I’m glad you’re here!

 LOOKING FOR SOMETHING?